Skip to main content

 Can a reviewer start reviewing before all translations are done?

 Yes.
-Once the translator submits a translation for a specific string, the assigned reviewer can immediately begin reviewing that string.
+Once the translator submits a translation for a specific string, the assigned reviewer can begin reviewing it immediately.

 What happens if a subtask assignee is removed from the team?